|VoxSolaris: The Voice of the Sun|

-No manufacturer was ever going to do this without guarentees the volumes would ultimately justify it.
+No manufacturer was ever going to do this without guarantees the volumes would ultimately justify it.
 And to see this they would have to be blessed with considerable foresight.
 Luckily Panasonic had the foresight to see that Tesla could sell enough high end cars to create the demand that would justify a multi-billion dollar bet.
 Panasonic bet a lot and Musk bet everything on two things.
 That there would be a demand high end electric cars which were unheard of at the time.
 And that lithium ion would remain at the forefront of battery technology for long enough.
 A new technology could have left Panasonic with a lot of spare lithium ion manufacturing capacity.

 Today Tesla is a top selling brand and are the world's largest purchaser of lithium ion cells, and Panasonic are the leading supplier.
-And with the volumes that have been realized, the unit price of the battieris has halved and halved again.
+And with the volumes that have been realized, the unit price of the batteries has halved and halved again.
 It is no longer $1,000 per kWhr it is $250.
 And Musk is claiming that with his forthcoming 'gigafactory' the prices are heading lower still.
-There are claims by industry obversers that in the end, prices of $100 per kWhr will become the norm.
-We have looked into the engineering issues behind lithum ion manufacturing and have concluded that it is economically viable to produce lithium ion cells at this price.
+There are claims by industry observers that in the end, prices of $100 per kWhr will become the norm.
+We have looked into the engineering issues behind lithium ion manufacturing and have concluded that it is economically viable to produce lithium ion cells at this price.
 We are not expecting any miracles though and consider a more likely price would be around the $200 level at the point when the factory opens.
 At these prices lithium ion is economic in much smaller all electric cars and is particularly so in hybrids.

 Hybrid Vehicles - More electric miles

-The basic principle behind the hybrid was to run the IC engine for a greater proportion of the time within its optium power range, giving us more of the efficiency the engine is actually capable of, typically 35 to 40 percent.
+The basic principle behind the hybrid was to run the IC engine for a greater proportion of the time within its optimum power range, giving us more of the efficiency the engine is actually capable of, typically 35 to 40 percent.
 In a non hybrid, at very low power outputs this can be as little as 10 or 15 percent and if an engine is just ticking over, it is effectively 0 percent efficient.
 Avoiding the operation of the engine outside its optimum range, is where the increased MPG comes from.
 This saving almost always outweighs the fact that the battery never gives back all the energy it took in and the fact that the battery adds weight to the car.

-We at VoxSolaris were dissapointed by hybrid vehicles at the outset because of the obvious missed opportinites in the early designs.
+We at VoxSolaris were disappointed by hybrid vehicles at the outset because of the obvious missed opportunists in the early designs.
 One observation one can make of the car manufacturers is their extreme reluctance to start with a blank sheet of paper.
 And true to form, instead of designing hybrids from scratch, the models came with the standard engine and drive train but with an electric motor bolted on the side.
 Fast forward to today and the thinking has changed.
 Hybrids are finally becoming what they so obviously should have been to begin with - purpose built electric cars with a fully electric drive chain but with an IC engine serving only as a range extender and connected by wire rather then shafts.
 The advent of properly designed hybrids is a game changer as from an environmental standpoint, as the real issue isn't the replacement of gasoline cars with electric cars, it is the replacement of gasoline miles with electric miles.
-A large proportion, something like 80 percent of our total milage is made up of short journeys of say less than 30 to 40 miles return, so the overall impact of this is huge.
+A large proportion, something like 80 percent of our total mileage is made up of short journeys of say less than 30 to 40 miles return, so the overall impact of this is huge.

 The hybrid model is of value on the assumption that batteries will more of less stay as they are and that the $100 target prices will be a long time in coming.
 Predicting the future of battery technology is a risky game, particularly when it comes to large scale investments such as the gigafactory.
 That though is a problem for Tesla Motors, Panasonic and any of the other big players being drawn into the game.
 If you are a smaller player in the car/truck business, the odds are you will just buy what is available.
 And when a better battery comes along you will simply switch to that.
-And if that battery is actually good enough to drop the range extender, well that can quietly dissappear too.
-If you have a range of 300 miles and a charge time of 30 minuites a range extender is pretty much a white elephant.
-A range of 300 miles in a small car would reuire something like 75Kwh which with current lithium batteries would weigh something like 375 Kg.
+And if that battery is actually good enough to drop the range extender, well that can quietly disappear too.
+If you have a range of 300 miles and a charge time of 30 minutes a range extender is pretty much a white elephant.
+A range of 300 miles in a small car would require something like 75Kwh which with current lithium batteries would weigh something like 375 Kg.
 For a full size vehicle that is more like 120Kwh and 600Kg.
 The weight is 'uncomfortable' but acceptable.
 At $200 the price would be $15K and $24K.
 That puts all electric within reach of more consumers but not by any means the majority.
-At $100 all electric for all cars is viable but since we would need many times the envisiaged output of the gigafactory, the price will be $200 for a long time yet.
+At $100 all electric for all cars is viable but since we would need many times the envisaged output of the gigafactory, the price will be $200 for a long time yet.
 Hence hybrids are not dead yet.

 More Radical Designs